jfischoff/reuse-port-example/README.md

   * Requires modifying the load balancers config, which is an easy way to cause catastrophic failure.
   * Arguably more work to setup.

+### `huptime`

+[`huptime`](https://github.com/amscanne/huptime) was mentioned on the Yelp blog, but was not appropriate for their problem.
+However, I think it might solve many Haskell web server use cases.
+If anyone has any experience using `huptime`, let know through the github issues of this repo or directly at [@jfischoff](https://twitter.com/jfischoff).

 ### Future Work